One Quick Tip: How to Freeze Stock in Glass Canning Jars

 Once Upon a Time

-Every few days, I carefully ladled still-warm chicken stock, beef stock, seafood stock and other stocks into quart-size freezer bags, then oh-so-carefully, arranged them flat in the freezer to freezer.
+Every few days, I carefully ladled still-warm chicken stock, beef stock, seafood stock and other stocks into quart-size freezer bags, then oh-so-carefully, arranged them flat in the freezer to freeze.
 Ha!
 I see that in this long how-to post for chicken stock, I even show a freezer bag full of stock!

-Trouble was?
-Despite all my careful work, the whole process was messy: filling the bags, freezing the bags, even thawing the bags.
+• Despite all my careful work, the whole process was messy: filling the bags, freezing the bags, even thawing the bags.

-Trouble was?
-Those bags had to be closed just-so or they would leak!
-Trouble was?
-When it came time to defrost the bags, the bags always-always leaked!!
+• When it came time to defrost the bags, the bags always-always leaked!!
 So I'd double-bag them.
 Pretty soon?
 I was a major but unhappy shareholder in the Ziplock Freezer Bag Company.

-Revelation!
+The Revelation!
 Re-usable Glass!

-Inspired by a now-inactive blog called Tea & Cookies, I switched to glass canning jars that may be used over and over again.
 The stock gets strained straight into wide-mouth glass canning jars, mostly quart jars, some times pint jars.
 I label the jars with a Sharpie pen, it washes off later, no problem.
 And then the jars go into the freezer!
 A few weeks or months later, a jar or two can be defrosted in the fridge overnight or in the microwave, lid off, in three or four minutes.

-Two Tricks to Know
+Two Very Important Tricks to Know

-LEAVE ROOM FOR EXPANSION You can't fill the jars to the top, it's important to leave room for the stock to expand as it freezes.
+• LEAVE ROOM FOR EXPANSION You can't fill the jars to the top, it's important to leave room for the stock to expand as it freezes.
 In my experience, that means filling the canning jars just to their "shoulders", where the jars start to curve in to form the mouth.

-LOOSE LIDS I also leave the lids slightly loose, well, not loose, exactly, but not tight either.
+• LOOSE LIDS I also leave the lids slightly loose, well, not loose, exactly, but not tight either.
 If the jars were on their sides, they'd definitely leak.
 But since I freeze the jars upright, it's no problem.

 Don't the Jars Crack?